 A key part of Family Friends’ work is supporting victims or witnesses of domestic abuse through our Positive Intervention for Children Affected by Domestic Abuse programme (PICADA).

 On Friday, Family Friends staff will be showing solidarity with the international campaign by attending Radian Housing Association’s White Ribbon awareness raising event at Sawyer’s Close, Windsor, as one of the partner organisations.
 Thames Valley Police and council representatives will also attend, while Radian will be collecting toiletries to donate to refuge centres.

 Tracy Muschamp, service lead at Family Friends, said: “Family Friends is fully behind this important campaign and we’d encourage all of our supporters to join in by wearing a white ribbon.
 We know through our work with victims and witnesses of domestic abuse how devastating the impact can be and how it changes lives.
 We strongly share the principles of this campaign – that women and children should be able to live their lives free of violence and abuse.
 Our PICADA groups give children a chance to tell their stories – to be heard, validated and believed, and to begin to understand and heal from exposure to domestic abuse.

 “Our mission is also to provide mothers with an opportunity to understand their children’s experiences and to validate and support their healing.
 The aim is to assist women to create links and build bridges between themselves and their children.”

-Every year two women a week in the UK die as result of Domestic Abuse, according to national statistics, while, on average, a woman is assaulted at least 35 times before calling the police.
+Every year two women a week in the UK die as a result of Domestic Abuse, according to national statistics, while, on average, a woman is assaulted at least thirty-five times before calling the police.